0xDBFB7/ceramic/documents/furnace_quick.md

 ![](images/furnace/wtf.JPG){ width=50% }

-### Thanks for reading!
+## Thanks for reading!

-Suggest improvements on the github issues page at <https://github.com/0xDBFB7/ceramic>, or hit me up @0xDBFB7 on Twitter!
+Suggest improvements on the GitHub issues page at <https://github.com/0xDBFB7/ceramic>, or hit me up \@0xDBFB7 on Twitter!

 ❤